markets/invisible_captcha/README.md

 Simple and flexible spam protection solution for Rails applications.
 Based on the `honeypot` strategy to provide a better user experience.

-## Background
+**Background**

-This strategy is based on adding an input field into the form that:
+The strategy is based on adding an input field into the form that:

 * shouldn't be visible by the real users
 * should be left empty by the real users